arxinc/arx-rtos/arxos/arch/arm/arm32/cm4/README.md

 * STM32F4 Discovery
 * STM32 Nucleo-F401RE
+* Additional Cortex-M4 evaluation platforms

 ---

 ## Note

-This placeholder maintains the repository structure and indicates upcoming ARM32 (Cortex-M4) support.
-Content will be updated as binaries become available.
+Evaluation binaries are provided for demonstration and validation purposes.
+Additional board support packages (BSPs), binaries, and documentation will be published as they become available.